Matthieu Ricard

-Matthieu Ricard ([matjø ʁikaʁ]; माथ्यु रिका, born 15 February 1946) is a French writer, photographer, translator and Buddhist monk who resides at Shechen Tennyi Dargyeling Monastery in Nepal.
+Matthieu Ricard ([matjø ʁikaʁ]; माथ्यु रिका, born 15 February 1946) is a Nepalese French writer, photographer, translator and Buddhist monk who resides at Shechen Tennyi Dargyeling Monastery in Nepal.

 Matthieu Ricard grew up among the personalities and ideas of French intellectual circles.
 He received a PhD degree in molecular genetics from the Pasteur Institute in 1972.
 He then decided to forsake his scientific career and instead practice Tibetan Buddhism, living mainly in the Himalayas.

 Ricard is a board member of the Mind and Life Institute.
 He received the French National Order of Merit for his humanitarian work in the East with Karuna-Shechen, the non-profit organization he co-founded in 2000 with Rabjam Rinpoche.
 Since 1989, he has acted as the French interpreter for the 14th Dalai Lama.
 Since 2010, he has been travelling and giving a series of talks with and assisting in teachings by Dilgo Khyentse Rinpoche, the incarnation of Kyabje Dilgo Khyentse Rinpoche.

 Life

 Born in Aix-les-Bains, Savoie, France, he is the son of the late Jean-François Revel (born Jean-François Ricard), a renowned French philosopher.
 His mother is the lyrical abstractionist painter and Tibetan Buddhist nun Yahne Le Toumelin.
 Matthieu Ricard grew up among the personalities and ideas of French intellectual circles.

 Ricard worked for a PhD degree in molecular genetics at the Pasteur Institute under French Nobel Laureate François Jacob.
 After completing his doctoral thesis in 1972, Ricard decided to forsake his scientific career and concentrate on the practice of Tibetan Buddhism.

 Ricard then went to India where he lived in the Himalayas studying with the Kangyur Rinpoche and some other teachers of that tradition.
 He became a close student and friend of Dilgo Khyentse Rinpoche until Rinpoche's death in 1991.
 Since then, Ricard has dedicated his activities to fulfilling Khyentse Rinpoche's vision.

-Ricard has been called the "happiest person in the world" by several popular media.
+Ricard has been called the "happiest person in the world".
 Matthieu Ricard was a volunteer subject in a study performed at the University of Wisconsin–Madison on happiness, scoring significantly above the average of hundreds of volunteers.
+Ricard, however, has called the label "absurd" and untrue.

 He co-authored a study on the brains of long-term meditators, including himself, who had undergone a minimum of three years in retreat.

 Ricard is a board member of the Mind and Life Institute, which is devoted to meetings and collaborative research between scientists, Buddhist scholars and meditators, his contributions have appeared in Destructive Emotions (edited by Daniel Goleman) and other books of essays.
 He is engaged in research on the effect of mind training on the brain, in various institutions, including Madison-Wisconsin, Princeton and Berkeley universities in the United States, the Max Planck Institute in Leipzig, Germany, the University of Liège in Belgium, and at the Inserm centres of Lyon and Caen in France.